paypal/paypal-checkout-components/docs/paypal-rest-api.md

    Here you can see `token=EC-2003069323602984G`.
 This is the token we need to use on our front-end.

-4. Use the `PayPalButton` or `PayPalCheckout` component to let the buyer authorize the payment
+4. Use the `ppxo.Button` or `ppxo.Checkout` component to let the buyer authorize the payment

    You'll need: